MicrosoftDocs/security/security-docs/zero-trust/adopt/prevent-reduce-business-damage-breach-infrastructure.md

 Adoption plans convert the principles of Zero Trust strategy into an actionable plan.
 Your collective teams can use the adoption plan to guide their technical efforts and align them with your organization's business strategy.

-The motivations and outcomes you define, together with your business leaders and teams, support the “Why?” for your organization and become the North Star for your strategy.
+The motivations and outcomes you define, together with your business leaders and teams, support the "Why?" for your organization and become the North Star for your strategy.
 Next comes the technical planning to achieve the objectives.

 Technical adoption for implementing breach prevention and recovery involves:

-- Setting up Entra Privileged Identity Management (PIM) to protect your administrator and other privileged accounts for just-in time (JIT) access.
+- Setting up Microsoft Entra Privileged Identity Management (PIM) to protect your administrator and other privileged accounts for just-in time (JIT) access.
 - Increasing the security of your networking infrastructure.
 - Deploying honeypot resources on your network to lure attackers and detect their presence early.
 - Implementing a comprehensive patching infrastructure to keep servers and devices up to date.